 In 2014 we helped pass the San Francisco Fair Chance Act – legislation that has expanded local access to housing and jobs for people with conviction records.
-This legislation will set standards for how and when employers and housing providers may consider conviction records.
+This model legislation sets standards for how and when employers and housing providers may consider conviction records.

 Nationally, we are promoting the Fair Chance Pledge: banning the box at nonprofits and foundations.
 If you think your workplace might want to take the pledge, please visit www.bantheboxcampaign.org

 Ban the Box in the Media

 A campaign to Ban the Box launched last year in Los Angeles called the Fair Chance Initiative, as covered in this article in the LA Times, “L.A. leaders ask employers not to reject people with criminal records.”